opendocsg/slw-judgments-backfill/2018_SGHC_125/report.md

  (b) 9 years’ imprisonment for each charge of sexual penetration of a minor under 14 years of age comprising the 7th, 11th, 15th, 21st and 25th charges.

-98     For the 22nd and 26th charges of statutory rape for which 14 years’ imprisonment for each charge was said to be appropriate, the Prosecution submitted that based on the sentencing guidelines for rape set by the Court of Appeal in _Ng Kean Meng Terence v Public Prosecutor_ [2017] 2 SLR 449 (“ _Terence Ng_ ”), the present case fell within Band 2 of the sentencing bands prescribed in _Terence Ng_
+98     For the 22nd and 26th charges of statutory rape for which 14 years’ imprisonment for each charge was said to be appropriate, the Prosecution submitted that based on the sentencing guidelines for rape set by the Court of Appeal in _Ng Kean Meng Terence v Public Prosecutor_ <span class="citation">[2017] 2 SLR 449</span> (“ _Terence Ng_ ”), the present case fell within Band 2 of the sentencing bands prescribed in _Terence Ng_

 (at [73]) due to the presence of the following aggravating factors: [note: 132]